Slow Cooker Barbacoa Beef

 If you have teenagers in your home right now or ever have, you know how much food they can eat!
 They are always saying, "Mom, there is nothing to eat."
 How in the world with a pantry full of food and a stocked refrigerator (it is my job to basically have a grocery store in our home), can they still not find something to eat?
 So this is my solution.
 Since they are always looking for protein, making this ahead of time and having it ready to go is a game-changer in our home.

-If you have been following me on Modern Honey, you know how much I love my slow cooker crock pot.
+If you have been following me on Modern Honey, you know how much I love my slow cooker crockpot.
 It is my go-to kitchen appliance for dinner recipes.
 The amazing thing about this barbacoa beef recipe is that it takes about 5-10 minutes start to finish in preparation.
 It doesn't get any easier than this!
-It is a "throw everything is a crockpot and forget about it" kind of meal.
+It is a "throw everything in a crockpot and forget about it" kind of meal.

 This Barbacoa Beef recipe calls for a beef roast (chuck, rump, sirloin, et.), onion, chipotle or jalapeno chilies, chili powder, cumin, salt, pepper, and some beef broth to slowly braise the beef roast in to keep it super juicy.